Skip to main content

 RAG / Data Sources

-Data sources and RAG are now implemented in the provider-agnostic CrestApps.OrchardCore.AI.DataSources module.
+Data sources and RAG are implemented in the provider-agnostic CrestApps.OrchardCore.AI.DataSources module.

 See: AI Data Sources

-Azure Speech Deployments (Contained Connection)
+Azure Speech deployments

 This is useful when:

-• You want to use Azure AI Speech Service for speech-to-text rather than an Azure OpenAI Whisper deployment.
+• you want to use Azure AI Speech Service for speech-to-text

-• Your speech-to-text service is on a separate Azure resource from your chat models.
+• your speech-to-text service is on a separate Azure resource from your chat models

-How to Create an Azure Speech Deployment
+How to create an Azure Speech deployment

-1. Navigate to AI ServicesDeployments in the admin dashboard.
+1. Navigate to AI Services -> Deployments in the admin dashboard.

 2. Click Add Deployment and select Azure Speech as the provider.

-3. Enter a deployment name (a friendly identifier for this deployment).
+3. Enter a deployment name.

-4. Set the deployment type to SpeechToText.
+4. Set the deployment purpose to SpeechToText.

-6. Select the Authentication type: Default, Managed Identity, or API Key.
+6. Select the authentication type: Default, ManagedIdentity, or ApiKey.

 7. Save the deployment.